20 Best Singaporean Employer of Record Service Shortlist

 Borderless AI is an Employer of Record (EOR) platform built for companies that want to hire and pay employees in Singapore—without opening a local entity.
 The platform uses AI to automate onboarding, contract generation, payroll, and compliance in over 170 countries.
 With support from legal experts and one of the fastest payroll engines in the industry, you can focus on growing your team while Borderless AI handles the complexity of international employment.

-Why I Picked Borderless AI: I picked Borderless AI because it makes hiring in Singapore both fast and worry-free.
+Why I Picked Borderless AI: I picked Borderless AI because its platform makes expanding in Singapore both fast and worry-free.
 You don’t need to spend weeks navigating CPF contributions or tax codes.
 The platform handles that for you—while also generating compliant contracts in minutes.
-I especially liked how quickly I could onboard someone and get them paid without requiring upfront salary deposits or multiple third-party tools.
-And when I needed help, I got a response from a real person, not an outsourced support queue.
+I especially liked how quickly you can onboard someone and get them paid without requiring upfront salary deposits or multiple third-party tools.
+And when you need help, you get a response from a real person, not an outsourced support queue.

 Borderless AI Key Services: